Chris-OKeefe/sd-fire-calls-per-capita/README.md

 *Downloaded data as .xls file (save as .ods)

 ##To do
+0. Figure out how to programmatically convert xlsx into ods.
 1. Read data into Python
 2. Collapse data at Zip code level.
 3. Combine fire calls and population data.
 4. Get SD county zip code shape files.
-5. Map data to map.
+5. Map data.
-6. Profit!
+6. Publish as webpage.